 Since adoption of the regional water quality management plan in 1979, the Commission staff has worked with a large number and variety of designated management (plan implementation) agencies in a number of different ways to implement the regional water quality management plan.
 An update and status report on that plan was completed in 1995 and a regional water quality management plan update for the greater Milwaukee watersheds (the Kinnickinnic, Menomonee, Milwaukee, and Root River watersheds; the Oak Creek watershed; the Lake Michigan direct drainage area; and the nearshore Lake Michigan area) was completed in 2007.
-This project includes, for example, working with the Wisconsin Department of Natural Resources (WDNR), the county land and water conservation departments, and designated management plans; working with lake protection and rehabilitation districts and lake associations in preparing and implementing detailed lake management plans; working with wastewater treatment plant operators and counties in implementing the plan recommendations for treatment plants and attendant sewer service areas; and working with county land and water conservation and planning departments to carry out county land and water resource management and stormwater management planning.
+This project includes, for example, working with the Wisconsin Department of Natural Resources (WDNR), the county land and water conservation departments, and designated management agencies, in the preparation and implementation of detailed nonpoint source pollution abatement plans; working with lake protection and rehabilitation districts and lake associations in preparing and implementing detailed lake management plans; working with wastewater treatment plant operators and counties in implementing the plan recommendations for treatment plants and attendant sewer service areas; and working with county land and water conservation and planning departments to carry out county land and water resource management and stormwater management planning.